rjwalls/CS4401-notes/2099-01-02-basics_bufferoverflows.md

 //The 0x0a000000 right after the 'aaaa' is the memory for `modified`
 ```

 ### Setuid Binaries

+The above text explains the mechanics of how we, as the attacker, can use a
+buffer overflow to modify adjacent variables on the stack.
+But the explanation
-Why is it that we don't have permission to read "flag.txt", but when we exploit
+doesn't answer an important question: Why is it that we don't have permission
-the binary, we can read "flag.txt"?
-In other words, how can a binary that a user
+to read "flag.txt" from the command line, but the exploited binary *can* read
+and print out  "flag.txt"?
+The answer is that the binary runs with different
-runs can have different permissions than the user?
-Let's take a look at the
+permissions than the user.

-`stack0` binary using the `file` utility: `file ./stack0`.
-The output includes
+Let's take a look at the `stack0` binary using the `file` utility: `file
-a curious bit of text calling stack0 a "setuid" ELF executable.
-What does
+./stack0`.
+The output includes a curious bit of text calling stack0 a "setuid"
-"setuid" mean here?
-To find out, we start the same way we always do on Linux:
+ELF executable.
+What does "setuid" mean here?
+To find out, we start the same
-reading the MAN page.
+way we always do on Linux: reading the MAN page.

 The `setuid` man page gives us more information---specifically, about the C
 library function.
 We can see that **setuid** stands for set user identity.
 It
-allows a process to run as if it were started by a particular user and,
+allows a process to run as if it were started by a different user and,
 consequently, run with that user's permissions.
-So how is `setuid` used by
-systems?
-It is often used to allow an unprivileged user to access hardware
-features or to temporarily give a user elevated privileges, e.g., `ping` and
-`sudo` are both setuid binaries.
+Setuid binaries can even run as

-For an attacker, though, if he can exploit a setuid binary running as root, he
+`root`.
+If an attacker can exploit a setuid binary running as root, he
 effectively has root privileges.
 Thus, setuid binaries are useful for
+achieving **privilege escalation**, i.e., increasing the level of privilege
+that an attacker has on the system.

+So why does the `setuid` functionality exist at all?
+It is often used to allow
+an unprivileged user to access hardware features or to *temporarily* give a
+user elevated privileges.
+For example, `ping` and `sudo` are both setuid
-achieving **privilege escalation**.
-Fortunately, a malicious user with basic
+binaries.
+Fortunately, a malicious user with basic user permissions cannot
-user permissions cannot merely write a program and use setuid to make that
+merely write a program and use setuid to make that program run as root.
+The OS
-program run as root.
-The OS has mechanisms and policies in place to prevent
+has mechanisms and policies in place to prevent that, as we can infer from
-that, as we can infer from looking at the errors section of the `setuid` man
+looking at the errors section of the `setuid` man page.
-page.